usebasejump/supabase-test-helpers/README.md

 A collection of functions designed to make testing Supabase projects easier.

 ## Installation

+### dbdev or pg_tle
+Supabase recently announced the ability to install external extensions leveraging pg_tle, or Trusted Language Extensions.
+Because supabase_test_helpers is not yet part of the official repository, for now you'd need to copy the contents of `supabase_tst_helpers_pglet.sql` into your Supabase query editor and run it.
+The steps are:

+1. Copy the contents of `supabase_tst_helpers_pglet.sql` into your Supabase query editor and run it
+2. Update your supabase/pgTAP tests to run `CREATE EXTENSION supabase_test_helpers;` inside of your test transaction, but before running any tests.
+This will ensure that the test helpers are removed after your tests have run.

+For a basic example, check out the [example blog tests](tests/04-blog-example.sql).

+### Manual Installation
 Copy the contents of `supabase_test_helpers.sql` into the very first alphabetical test in your test suite, such as `00000-supabase_test_helpers.sql`.
 This will ensure that the test helpers are removed after your tests have run.

 ## Writing tests